[help me know the truth]

 2017

-[help me know the truth] is an installation that uses computational neuroscience algorithms to reveal people’s collective unconscious biases.
+[help me know the truth] is a complex installation that uses computational neuroscience algorithms to reveal people’s collective unconscious biases.
 I use the “reverse correlation” method in computational neuroscience to change images and ask visitors to choose one of the altered images based on a prompt.

 That gallery visitors are constantly judging the people around them (the selfies are distributed immediately around the gallery) and that other people in the gallery are judging them is a key part of the enjoyable, yet also uncomfortable, experience of the work.

-The intent behind [help me know the truth] is to both utilize and question how computational neuroscience techniques can uncover the categorizing systems of the mind, and how they are therefore subject to imperceptible, socially constructed fears and values.
+The intent behind [help me know the truth] is to question the accuracy of computational identification and facial recognition in the face of bias.
+It also exposes the categorizing systems of the mind, and how they are therefore subject to socially constructed fears and values.
 The work further calls into question notions of truth.
-Is neuroscience truly the best way to parse the complex interplay of thoughts, feelings, and beliefs of a person?
-If not, do we trust computers to categorize our physical appearances?
+Do we trust computers to categorize our physical appearances?
 Do we trust ourselves?

 Exhibitions